Mossop/stack/README.md

 ## Configuration

-Stack must be configured with a simple yaml file, by default it walks the working directory and its parents looking for a `stacks.yml` file though that can be overridden with the `-f` argument or the `STACKS_FILE` environment variable.
+Stacks must be configured with a simple yaml file, by default it walks the working directory and its parents looking for a `stacks.yml` file though that can be overridden with the `-f` argument or the `STACKS_FILE` environment variable.